Quickest Inference of Network Cascades with Noisy Information: Analysis of the Bayesian estimation error: Proof of Lemmas and

-where the first inequality is due to \eqref{eq:sum_expectation_lower_bound}, and the second is due to Chebyshev's inequality and \eqref{eq:sum_var_upper_bound}.
+where the right hand side uses the variance upper bound \eqref{eq:sum_var_upper_bound}.
 To proceed, we bound the right hand side of \eqref{eq:lemma1_chebyshev} when $G$ is a regular tree or a lattice.
-Although we treat these cases separately, the methodology is the same. \\ \\ {\bf Case 1: $G$ is a $k$-regular tree.} \\ In this case, Lemma \ref{lemma:tree_distance_bounds} shows that
+Although we treat these cases separately for convenience, the methodology is the same. \\ \\ {\bf Case 1: $G$ is a $k$-regular tree.} \\ In this case, Lemma \ref{lemma:tree_distance_bounds} shows that

 Substituting the above bounds into \eqref{eq:lemma1_chebyshev} shows that